ouillie/terminalle/README.md

 # TERMINALLE

-A modern, extremely minimalist, semi-transparent fullscreen "drop-down" terminal emulateur.
+A modern, extremely minimalist, semi-transparent fullscreen "drop-down" terminal emulateur for freedesktop.org-compatible desktops (e.g. GNOME, KDE).
-Use [dbus][1] (installed by default in GNOME and KDE) to toggle window visibility or quit.
+Use [D-Bus][1] to toggle window visibility or quit.

-Based on [VTE][2], the business logic of this Python package is contained entirely within [a ~150-line file][3] &mdash; which mostly just configures keyboard shortcuts &mdash;
+Based on [VTE][2], the business logic of this Python package is contained entirely in [a ~150-line file][3] &mdash; which mostly just configures keyboard shortcuts &mdash;
-making it easy to modify for alternative uses.
+making it easy to inspect and modify.

 It omits many features common in other terminal emulators, such as tabs, because it's meant to be used in conjunction with a terminal multiplexer such as [tmux][4], which offers a stable, powerful, and mature UI.
 See also [tmux mode][5] for enhanced tmux features.

-### Usage
+## Usage

 ```bash
 # See usage info.